TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Database.rst

 sys\_filemounts
 ===============

+.. versionchanged:: 12.0

 File mounts are not specifically part of the FAL (they existed long before), but their definition is based on storages.
 Each file mount is related to a specific storage.
-The most important fields are:
+The most important field is:

-base
-  Id of the storage the File Mount is related to.

-path
-  Folder which will actually be mounted (absolute path, considering that :file:`/` is the root of the selected storage).
+identifier
+   The identifier in the format `base:path`, where `base` is the storage id and `path` the path to the folder, for example `1:/user_upload`.